Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - is there a xfer fee
 - how much is the transfer fee
 - transaction cost
+- how much is the cost to send money
+- is there a charge for sending money?

 ## intent:check_balance
 - How much money is on my account?